-Once you request the services of DeBord Snyder Funeral Home & Crematory will immediately put our experienced funeral professionals to work for you.
-Our dedicated licensed funeral directors will stay in contact with you every step of the way and guide you through the decision-making process.
+Once you request the services of DeBord Snyder Funeral Home & Crematory, we will immediately put our experienced funeral professionals to work for you.
+Our dedicated, licensed funeral directors will stay in contact with you every step of the way and guide you through the decision-making process.
 He or she will carefully explain your options, make recommendations at your request, take care of all the small details, and ensure that you and your family’s personal preferences are carried through.

 Mark C. DeBord – Licensed Funeral Director, President & Owner